dokryconn/Dokters-Prescription/README.md

 You can make changes to the default script functions, by editing the raw .AHK copy of this script:

 `Dok’s Rx Cabinet\Dok’s Rx\Dok’s Rx Script (Raw).AHK`

+- **Launch/Toggle Programs** - There are several blocks of deactivated "template code" included within `Dok's Rx Script (Raw).AHK`.
+These blocks of code can be activated by removing the `/*`and `*/` brackets for each block.
+When activated, they allow you to launch/toggle program windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` - In addition to removing the comment brackets, you will need to replace portions of the "template code" with the **program name** and **file path** for each desired program.
+There are detailed instructions on how to customizing these features located in the actual script file via comments labled under: "PLEASE READ - ADJUST FOR YOUR OWN PROGRAMS:""

 **NOTE:** You will need Autohotkey installed on your computer to run the .AHK file as an active script. - https://www.autohotkey.com